stratumn/go-indigonode/doc/extend.md

-# Extend Indigo Node By Writing Your Own Service
+# Extend Stratumn Node By Writing Your Own Service

-Great care went into making Indigo Node extendable with minimum hassle.
+Great care went into making Stratumn Node extendable with minimum hassle.
-The core of Indigo Node handles service dependencies and configuration files.
+The core of Stratumn Node handles service dependencies and configuration files.
 Extending the API is a little more work but it's still very reasonable, and the CLI uses reflection to automatically add new commands, so you don't have to worry about that part.

 ## Implement Service interfaces

-Adding new services to your Indigo Node is easy.
+Adding new services to your Stratumn Node is easy.
 A service needs to implement at least the three methods of the `Service` interface (`ID`, `Name`, and `Desc`).
 You can start from this template, which implements all the most commonly used